ht-timchen/ht-timchen.github.io/index.md

 ### To BIT, BCS, and BCS Adv students at the University of Adelaide

-Please visit [this repository](https://github.cs.adelaide.edu.au/a1227750/CS-IT-program-issues) if you have suggesstions about the BIT, BCS, BCS Adv programs
+Please visit [this repository](https://github.cs.adelaide.edu.au/a1227750/CS-IT-program-issues) if you have suggesstions about the BIT program